i05nagai/memorandum/language/english_speaking.md

         * Issues need to be considered in open debate or put on the ballot.
     * put sth to the ballot
     * to organize a secret vote by a group of people in order to find out their views
+* imponder
+* imponderbility
+* imponderable
+    * sth that cannot be guessed or calculated because it is completely unknown
+    * There are too many imponderables to make an accurate forecast.
+* brochure
+    * In this brochure you’ll find out how this system works and what benefits it provides for you personally,
+* pillar
+    * Social insurance is based on five pillars
+* pupil
+    * student
+        * a person who is being taught, esp. a child at school
+    * eye part
+        * the circular, black area in the center of the eye that gets larger and smalelr and lets in light
+        * Pupils contract in bright light, and dilate in darkness.
+* overleaf
+    * on the other side of the page
+    * see overleafe for a list of abbreviations
+* cream
+    * having a yellowish-white color
+    * to make food into a smooth, thick liquid
+        * Cream the butter and sugar together.

 ## disease/disorder
+* bacterium
+    * bacteria
+        * plural
+* pneumonia
+    * lung inflammation caused by bacterial or viral infection
 * Obsessive-Compusive Personality disorder
 * seizure
     * a seizure is a sudden, uncontrolled electrical disturbance in the brain.